hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 </pre>

-All diagonals in Topaz follow the same rule.
-Two pixels up, one to the side^[There are a few Topaz versions that slighly differ from eachother, but the 8&times;16 Topaz+ fonts, and its variants, are the de facto font for Amiga ASCII art].
-All, but the character at code point 0x7F.
+Besides the slashes and underscores, there's a total of 256 characters to play with.
+Every diagonal in every character (e.g <span class="amiga-inline">{% asciiart %}< > / \ % X Y Z K ^ 2 4{% endasciiart %}</span>) of Topaz follows the same basic rule: two pixels up, one to the side^[There are a few Topaz versions that slighly differ from each other, but the 8&times;16 Topaz+ fonts, and its variants, are the de facto font for Amiga ASCII art].
+All, except the character at code point 0x7F.

 <figure class="u-image-float-right-inline">
     {% image